reinderien/replicon/readme.md

 Another prominent feature of Replicon's design is its propensity to read its own source, parse it, hack on it and re-eval it.
 In Internet Explorer they've managed to get this working.
-In Chrome, it fails due to certain types of function.toString() source containing comments.
+In Chrome, it fails due to certain types of `function.toString()` source containing comments.
 The workaround is to strip out inline comments after the source reading step.

 ## Post-Mortem

 I've until now attempted to withhold my editorializing, but here it goes:

 I realize this creature is likely a product of its times (poor browser inter-compatibility, patchy support for AJAX, etc.), but there is no excuse to sell and use something like it in 2017.
 And it is in use.

+Debugging this Gordian knot required some truly concerted effort over the Christmas holiday, which was an exercise in archeology, forensics, cryptozoology and exorcism, simultaneously.
+It didn't help that Internet Explorer developer tools mis-report iframe request initiation, and Chrome developer tools mis-report some variables as being undefined in certain narrow contexts where an `eval` dramatically fails.

-Some specific gripes about its design:
+Some specific gripes about the design:

 - Javascript is already an abomination even when it's used well, and surprise, it isn't here.
 - No one uses frames anymore, for a good reason.
 Especially, don't use frames when you should be doing AJAX.